Chronic inflammatory demyelinating polyneuropathy

 Treatments may include:

-Other medications that suppress the immune system (for some severe cases)
+- Other medicines that suppress the immune system (for some severe cases)

 The outcome varies.
 The disorder may continue long term, or you may have repeated episodes of symptoms.
 Complete recovery is possible, but permanent loss of nerve function is not uncommon.